-Think of your torso making a capital "D" not the awful reverse "C" that is the norm.
-Your back is the back of the D (don't stiffen though) and your front line pushes softly forwards to make the round front.
-The "C" shape you so often see is the result of riders trying to absorb the movement with a collapse inwards - ugly and ineffective.
+Think of your torso making a capital ‘D’ rather than the reverse ‘C’ that is often the norm.
+Your back is the back of the ‘D’ (don't stiffen though) and your front line pushes softly forwards to make the round front.
+The ‘C’ shape you so often see is the result of riders trying to absorb the movement with a collapse inwards—ugly and ineffective.

-If you are someone who “bumps” in sitting trot and canter, you may, inadvertently have been using your hands to keep yourself “with” the horse.
+If you are someone who ‘bumps’ in sitting trot and canter, you may, inadvertently have been using your hands to keep yourself ‘with’ the horse.
 This is one of those phrases to throw away.
 To me this implies that the horse is in charge and you follow him.
-Think much more of leading the horse from your centre - – not that you want to get a head of him – you want to synchronise your movement so that you are together.
+Think more of leading or directing the horse from your centre—not that you want to get a head of him—you want to synchronise your movement so that you are together.

 It may help you to think of sitting up tall-taller-tallest, as the movement of the canter stride pushes your seat forward.
 This will involve engaging those midsection /pelvic /lumbar muscles again, within the rhythm of the stride, to stabilise your torso whilst allowing your pelvis and hips to synchronise to the horse.

 A superb analogy for canter and sitting trot is to think of what happens when you bounce a ball against the ground with your hand.
 As it comes up from the ground you raise your hand with it until it reaches the top of its rise and only then do you begin to push it back down again.
 Meeting it as it's still coming up causes a ‘bump’.